 QHPs are required to offer one economic independence incentive to encourage advances in beneficiaries' economic status or employment prospects.
 Additionally, their annual strategic plans must include activities to support the DHS Economic Independence Initiative.
-The QHPs cited the following activities in their 2022 strategic plans (submitted in August 2021) as those they are implementing to promote economic independence in 2022.
+The QHPs cited the following activities in their 2022 strategic plans as those they are implementing to promote economic independence in 2022.